kubamika16/ebay-automation/README.md

 ## Purpose
 This project showcases my ability to integrate cloud-based services, APIs, and AI models to create real-time automated systems.
 It demonstrates skills in serverless architecture, automation, and AI-based decision-making.

----

-### Why This Structure Works:
-- **General and Future-Proof**: By avoiding specific details like iPhone models and condition categories, the `README.md` remains adaptable to future changes in the app.
-- **Highlighting Key Skills**: It focuses on the technologies and workflow, which is ideal for a portfolio project.
-- **No Installation Focus**: Since you’re not expecting others to use it, keeping out specific installation instructions keeps the focus on your skills and the purpose of the project.